hoangsonww/Agentic-AI-Pipeline/Agentic-Coding-Pipeline/README.md

 ## Control room UI

-The repo now ships with a **FastAPI + static web UI** so you can drive the same multi-agent loop from a browser.
+The repo ships with a **FastAPI + static web UI** so you can drive the same multi-agent loop from a browser.
-It mirrors the RAG pipeline control room: a glowing stage timeline, conversational transcript, and hitl gating buttons.
+It mirrors the RAG pipeline control room: a stage timeline, conversational transcript, and HITL gating buttons.

 ### Start the server